-Furthermore, it can be a good sign when a nanny has multiple references who are not just family members.
-Even if a nanny has no prior childcare experience, job references can be more reliable than family members as they can actually vouch for the nanny’s work ethic and organizational abilities, not just their character.
+Furthermore, it can be a good sign when a nanny has multiple references, not just family members.
+Even if a nanny has no prior childcare experience, job references can be more reliable than family members as they can vouch for the nanny’s work ethic and organizational abilities, not just their character.

 Having a referee provide detailed responses to your questions can be a great sign that they are a reliable reference for your nanny.
-Giving informative answers shows that the reference really knows the nanny, and can accurately vouch for their abilities, or deficiencies.
+Giving informative answers shows that the reference knows the nanny and can accurately vouch for their abilities or deficiencies.
 This is also a good sign because it shows that the nanny has actively communicated with their reference and has maintained a positive relationship with a previous employer.